-The Benicia Certified Farmers Market will open Thursday, June 11th from 4-8pm, providing fresh, healthy food for the community.
+The Benicia Certified Farmers Market is open from 4-8pm, providing fresh, healthy food for the community.
 Best practices will be implemented to protect customers, farmers, and staff to mitigate the spread of COVID-19, with guidance provided by the California Department of Public Health (CDPH), California Department of Food & Agriculture, and California Alliance of Farmers’ Markets.

 Date & Time: Thursday, June 11 – October 29 (June-Aug 4-8pm) (Sep-Oct 4-7pm)